ctessum/dsf/manuscript.md

 When each article only gets two or three reviews, a single thoughtless or disgruntled review delivered after a year of waiting can have a substantial effect on the arc of a fledgling researcher's career.

 Scientific review should be compensated, and it should not be limited to the social networks of the article authors and journal editors.
-Solutions exist for distributed review (e.g., https://prereview.org/, https://openreview.net/) and review recognition (e.g., https://www.sciencemag.org/careers/2016/02/getting-credit-peer-review), but stop short of offering monetary compensation or an equivalent incentive.
+Solutions exist for distributed review[@url:https://prereview.org/; @url:https://openreview.net/] and review recognition[@url:https://www.sciencemag.org/careers/2016/02/getting-credit-peer-review], but stop short of offering monetary compensation or an equivalent incentive.
+There is an existing solution for compensating scientific review [@url:https://github.com/eureka-blockchain-solutions] but compensation occurs in cryptocurrency, which is likely a barrier to adoption.

 ###  Minimize barriers to participation in science and access to scientific results